-In contrast to these stiff, theatrical performances, Tracy’s charismatic, natural turn is all effortless charm.
-Ford helps.
-Rather than stand and deliver lines, Ford has Tracy in constant motion—leaning over furniture, tossing a baseball, fidgeting with the warden’s cigar case, playing with a knife… always something to keep him moving.
+Director John Ford helps.
+Rather than stand and deliver lines, Ford has Tracy in constant motion—leaning over furniture, tossing a baseball, fidgeting with the warden’s cigar case, playing with a knife—anything to keep him moving.
 This perpetual action distracts from the static camera work necessitated by the early sound-proofing technology, which rendered the cameras silent but immobile.

 Ford was also key in shaping the film as a comedy.
 Said Ford:

 Bill Collier, who was a great character comedian, and I rewrote the script.
 There was so much opportunity for humor in it that eventually it turned out to be a comedy—all about what went on inside a prison; we had them playing baseball against Sing-Sing, and these two fellows broke back in so they’d be in time for the big game.
 We did it in two weeks; it was Tracy’s and Bogart’s first picture—they were great—just went right in, natural.1